rozensoftware/hide/README.md

 Version: 0.1.1

-This is a command that can help you to copy and autorun your payload in Windows OS.
+This is a command that can help you to copy and autorun your payload or program in Windows OS.

 ## Purpose